kubernetes/kops/docs/networking/romana.md

 # Romana

-Support for Romana is deprecated as of kops 1.18 and removed in kops 1.19.
+Support for Romana is deprecated as of kOps 1.18 and removed in kOps 1.19.

 ## Installing